Private Blind Model Averaging - Distributed, Non-interactive, and Convergent: Preliminaries

-In the context of machine learning, the randomized algorithm represents the training procedure of a predictor.
-Our distinguishing element is one data record of the database.

-\denseparagraph{Computational Differential Privacy} Note that technically we require the computational version of differential privacy \citep{mironov2009computational}, where the differential privacy guarantees are defined against computationally bounded attackers; the resulting increase in $\delta$ is negligible and arguments about computationally bounded attackers are omitted to simplify readability.
+\denseparagraph{Computational Differential Privacy} Note that because of the secure summation, we technically require the computational version of differential privacy \citep{mironov2009computational}, where the differential privacy guarantees are defined against computationally bounded attackers; the resulting increase in $\delta$ is negligible and arguments about computationally bounded attackers are omitted to simplify readability.